Skip to main content

 Parts of the Application

-Follow the Application Guide to help break down the whole process and use it as a checklist for your application:'
+Follow the Student Application Guide to help break down the whole process and use it as a checklist for your application.

 Student Application Guide

-It is strongly recommended that you submit early in case something is missed then you have time to make appropriate fixes.
+It is strongly recommended that you submit early in case something is missed, so you have time to make the necessary fixes.

 Applying to the Correct Site

-The University of Lethbridge HYRS program application process is open to all students currently registered in Grade 11 at an Alberta High School within the geographical location of in or south of Claresholm.
+The University of Lethbridge HYRS program application process is open to all students currently registered in Grade 11 at an Alberta High School within the geographical location of south of Claresholm.

 • Students North of Claresholm and in or south of Red Deer should apply to HYRS at the University of Calgary.